asnar00/zeta/scribbles.md

 "slow is smooth, smooth is fast"

-constructors now work, apparently. next is to be able to add brackets into a complex functioncall, to make everything work. i.e. proper functioncall.resolve. but then we're good to go, I think.
+constructors now work, apparently. need to do resolution on type parent/child => next is to be able to add brackets into a complex functioncall, to make everything work. i.e. proper functioncall.resolve. but then we're good to go, I think.